 - The date of your request. - Your name, address, telephone number or other contact information. - Any previous name you may have used (such as your maiden name). - Your date of birth or medical record number. - Date(s) of treatment or service (such as dates you were in the hospital). - A description of the information that you want to see or copy.
-This might include: - o Whether you want the entire record or just part of the record. - o Medical condition for which you are asking information. - o Specific test results. - o Whether you want X-rays or records made by heart monitors or similar medical devices. - Whether you want to see your medical record, want a copy of your record, or would like both.
+This might include: - o Whether you want the entire record or just part of the record. - o Medical condition for which you are asking information. - o Specific test results. - o Whether you want X-rays or records made by heart monitors or similar medical devices.

-• If you are requesting the medical record of someone else as their personal representative, include your name, address, telephone number, and your relationship or capacity to the patient.
+- Whether you want to see your medical record, want a copy of your record, or would like both. - · If you are requesting the medical record of someone else as their personal representative, your relationship to the patient.